 Groucho is a crucial regulator of gene expression throughout development and is centrally involved in the establishment of embryonic patterning in the early Drosophila embryo.
 Through its interaction with a number of sequence-specific transcription factors, Groucho is crucial to the spatial and temporal restriction of gene expression beginning very early in development, and remains involved in tissue differentiation and specification throughout larval and pupal stages.
 As Groucho is maternally deposited, high levels of the transcript are present from the onset of development, allowing Groucho to play a role as one of the earliest available transcription factors in the embryo.
 Groucho is one of a vital group of factors that enables a cell to alter its transcriptional profile, and therefore developmental fate, in response to informational signals arising outside of the cell.
 This regulatory role of Groucho homologues is conserved throughout metazoans.
-And, due to Groucho’s highly-connected position in the developmental regulatory network, mutations in the function or regulation of Groucho can result in profound developmental abnormalities and disease.
+Due to Groucho’s highly-connected position in the developmental regulatory network, mutations in the function or regulation of Groucho can result in profound developmental abnormalities and disease.

-Despite the extensively documented centrality of Groucho to multiple developmental processes, especially in early embryonic development, no systematic genome wide investigation has been undertaken to precisely position Groucho into the fly developmental regulatory network.
+Despite the extensively documented centrality of Groucho to multiple developmental processes, especially in early embryonic development, no systematic genome wide investigation has been undertaken to position Groucho in the fly developmental regulatory network.
 To this end, we have adopted a multi-omics approach to identify Groucho target genes with high-confidence and at discrete times in early Drosophila development.
-The timepoints used for the analysis were chosen to overlap significant events in embryonic development that have known Groucho interactions.

-The first timepoint (1.5 – 4 hours post deposition) encompasses formation of the syncytial blastoderm and subsequent cellularization.
-It is during this stage that the expression patterns of the pair-rule and segment polarity genes (including engrailed, a Groucho interacting TF) are established.
-The second timepoint (4 – 6.5 hours) encompasses the growth and segmentation of the germ band, including the formation of neuroblasts.
-Timepoint 3 (6.5 – 9 hours) encompasses retraction of the germ band and fusion of the anterior and posterior midgut.

 Materials & Methods